Posted June 4, 2019

 - Brainstorming.
 On the surface, brainstorming is just about coming up with ideas, but most people don't brainstorm very effectively.
 For example, it's best if you brainstorm on paper and can be helpful to do it with colleagues.
 Be sure you don’t censor yourself or others as you brainstorm, as you never know where an idea may lead.

 - Question-asking.
 The University of California at Berkeley recommends this approach: "This is one of the best and most useful approaches to get yourself started on writing a paper, especially if you really have no idea where to start."
 The tactic is to write down questions that are relevant to the topic, including those mentioned, and then answer them for yourself.

 - Freewriting.
 Freewriting is a "brain dump" where the writer just lets the ideas flow.
 Freewriting is most effective if you just write continuously for at least 15 minutes.
 Freewriting may produce material that is worthless and unusable, but the importance of freewriting is not what ends up on the page; it’s more about helping your brain figure out what it wants to say.

 About Hurley Write, Inc.

-Hurley Write, Inc., a certified women-owned small business (WBENC and WOSB), Historically Underutilized (HUB), and Disadvantaged Business Enterprise (DBE), has been designing and teaching customized onsite and online technical, business, and scientific writing courses for over 30 years.
+Hurley Write, Inc., a certified women-owned small business (WBENC and WOSB), Historically Underutilized (HUB), and Disadvantaged Business Enterprise (DBE), has been designing and teaching customized onsite, communications boot camps, online technical, business, and scientific writing courses for over 30 years.
 We also develop and teach specialty courses, such as how to write proposals and standard operating procedures (SOPs) and deviation and investigation reports, and how to prepare and give great presentations.